nicholascross/WeakDictionary/README.md

 * Keys & values stored in the `WeakKeyDictionary` are not retained
 * Keys must implement the `Hashable` protocol
 * `reapedDictionary` will create a new `WeakKeyDictionary` with any orphaned key or value references removed
+* `reap` will remove any orphaned key or value references for mutable dictionaries
 ```swift
 class Foot : Hashable {
     let footName : String